 - Completion of two required four-credit courses:

-- PUBPOL 531 Development Management in the 21st Century
+- PUBPOL 531 Development Management and Governance

 - PUBPOL 533 Economics of International Development